-Concrete Structural Engineering コンクリート構造工学
+Concrete Structural Engineering

-[Code] 10A019 [Course Year] Master and Doctor Course [Term] 2nd term [Class day & Period] Tue 2nd [Location]C1-172 [Credits]2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Takashi Yamamoto, Katsuhiko Mizuno (Sumitomo Mitsui Construction Co., LTD.)
+[Code] 10A019 [Course Year] Master and Doctor Course [Term] 2nd term [Class day & Period] Tue 2nd [Location] C1-172 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Yoshikazu Takahashi, Takashi Yamamoto, Satoshi Takaya, Katsuhiko Mizuno (Sumitomo Mitsui Construction Co., LTD.)

-[Course Description] Concrete is one of the most useful construction materials employed for an infrastructure.
+【Course Description】 Concrete is one of the most useful construction materials employed for an infrastructure.
 The structural properties of a reinforced concrete including a prestressed concrete are introduced among the various structural components of concrete.
 The engineering techniques in design, execution, diagnosis, repair, strengthening and management of reinforced and/or prestressed concrete structures are discussed from the point of view of the performance based system.